dspoel/nmr2gmxpy/README.md

 In both cases you can skip the verbosity flag -v,  which allows you to see what is going on when running the script.
-By default (no -v flag is passed) the program does not create any screen output except for error messages.
+By default (no -v flag is passed) the program writes the number of restraints of each type to the screen but does not create any other screen output except for error messages.

 For developers there is a debug flag -d which will provide some error traceback.
 Use it if you modify the library.